Have you ever had carnitas that made you reevaluate everything you thought you knew about life?

 And what makes the carnitas from Carnitas Jaimes so damn special?

 In a word: meat.
-No matter which cut you ask for, every bite is meltingly tender on the inside, and crispy and deeply caramelized on the outside, yet it's never heavy.
+No matter which cut you ask for, every bite is meltingly tender on the inside, and crispy and deeply caramelised on the outside, yet it's never heavy.
 Even tougher, stewing cuts like pork butt, shoulder, and shank all fall apart under their own weight.

 Naturally, the restaurant's staff is tight-lipped when it comes to revealing the recipe.
 The cook, however, revealed that the carnitas are simmered low and slow for ten hours, and the meat is locally sourced and never frozen.
 (In fact, the pigs are slaughtered only the day before the meat arrives at Carnitas Jaimes.)
-The tortillas are hand-made to order from a local variety of white corn; their guacamole, salsas, nopales salad, beans, and micheladas are just as full-flavored as the carnitas.
+The tortillas are hand-made to order from a local variety of white corn; their guacamole, salsas, nopales salad, beans, and micheladas are just as full-flavoured as the carnitas.

-The restaurant is beloved in the small town of Arandas, Jalisco, which is also known as the epicenter of highlands tequila.
+The restaurant is beloved in the small town of Arandas, Jalisco, which is also known as the epicentre of highlands tequila.
 It was opened by undisputed carnitas master and Arandas native Jaime Jimenez Hernandez in 1983, and clearly still going strong.
 It's among the first businesses on the side of the road when you drive into town, but you'll never miss it—the toasty, porky smell of the carnitas is so penetrating that it will always find a way to get into your car.

 I will admit that before Carnitas Jaimes, carnitas was at the bottom of my taco filling preferences.
 In many big cities in the US, when you order carnitas, you will most likely be given what is called maciza in Mexico, which is usually loin, leg, and other lean parts of the pig.
 In Mexico, when you order carnitas, your server or taquero will often ask you, "Que parte quieres?" ("Which part do you want?")